-Performed on the lower lids, Dr. Godek can customize lower blepharoplasty to help resolve such concerns as crepey skin and wrinkles, protruding fat, noticeable bags, dark circles beneath the eyes, and a buildup of loose, excess skin.
+Performed on the lower lids, a customized lower blepharoplasty can help resolve such concerns as crepey skin and wrinkles, protruding fat, noticeable bags, dark circles beneath the eyes, and a buildup of loose, excess skin.

 Asian Eyelid Surgery

 Asian eyelid surgery—also called “double eyelid surgery”—is a variation of upper blepharoplasty performed for some individuals of Asian descent.
 In general, many Asian women and men either have a very low-positioned crease in their upper lids, or no crease at all.
 This feature is referred to as a “single fold,” and it predominantly distinguishes the appearance of Asian eyelids from the “double fold” characteristic of other ethnicities.

 For patients who currently have a “single fold” but prefer the aesthetic of a defined crease in the upper eyelid, Dr. Godek can perform Asian blepharoplasty.
 With this technique, he can carefully create a natural-looking fold just above the upper eyelashes, in addition to removing extra skin and/or fat.
 The final result helps to enhance both the size and expression of the eyes for an improved overall appearance.

 In spite of its name, Asian blepharoplasty does not have to be employed for every Asian patient.
 Many people of Asian descent have a natural “double fold,” and some individuals simply wish to address their eyelid concerns while maintaining a “single fold.”
 For this reason, Dr. Godek works closely with each patient to develop a personalized treatment plan for their specific needs and desires.